Andreizabo/alk-vscode-extension/README.md

     * The `Show Command` enables or disables showing the command used to run the algorithm in the output.
     * The `Metadata` option <em>(equivalent of using `-m` as argument in the command line)</em> enables or disables showing metadata in the output.
     * The `Precision` option <em>(equivalent of using `-p "x"`, where `"x"` is a number, as arguments in the command line)</em> sets the precision that will be used when running the algorithm.
     * The `Input` options <em>(equivalent of using `-i "x"`, where `"x"` is either the path of the input file or a string containing variable-value assignments)</em> allow the use as input of either of file or a configuration directly written in the interface.
-The `Input Active` option must be checked to use custom input.
+The `Input Active` option must be checked if the algorithm to be executed has an input state.
   </br></br> To create input directly from the interface first the `text` option must be choosen in `Input Mode`, and then key-value pairs can be added, removed and modified in the `Input Text` setting.</br>
   ![run](/media/pics/input-act.png)
   </br></br>    To use a file as input first the `file` option must be choosen in `Input Mode`, and then the name of the file must be entered in the `Input Path` setting.</br>